jeanslack/Videomass/building_package.md

 python setup.py sdist bdist_wheel
 ```

-In the dist folder you find a source distribution (videomass2-x.x.x.tar.gz) and
+In the dist folder you find a source distribution (videomass-x.x.x.tar.gz) and
-a build distribution (videomass2-x.x.x-py2-none-any.whl).
+a build distribution (videomass-x.x.x-py2-none-any.whl).
 You can install the
 build distribution with **pip** command:

 ```
 cd dist
-pip install videomass2-x.x.x-py2-none-any.whl
+pip install videomass-x.x.x-py2-none-any.whl
 ```

 [Home](index.md)